xiaopv/xiaopv.github.io/_teaching/2020-spring-mat151.md

 ## Homework Assignments

+ * 2/4/20
+   * WebAssign homework.
+   * Complete the rest of Task 3.9 and let me know if you want to present.

  * 1/30/20
    * WebAssign homework.
    * Complete the rest of Task 3.6 and let me know if you want to present.